hyeshik/tailseeker/README.md

 # Tailseeker 3.1

 >_**(CAUTION)** The current version tailseeker 3 fails to process many of HiSeq- and MiSeq-derived data due to a problem in the normalization paramter estimation.
-In that case, it is advised to try [an older version](https://github.com/hyeshik/tailseeker/tree/tailseeker2) instead._
+It is highly recommended to validate whether the length measurements were done correctly using the QC outputs in `qcplots/*.pdf`.
+In that case, it is advised to try [an older version](https://github.com/hyeshik/tailseeker/tree/tailseeker2) instead, which is relatively insensitive than tailseeker 3.
+The issue originates from the patterned imbalance of fluoresence signals among the channels.
+An additional locally adaptive normalization step before the processing would be required to fix this.
+There's currently no progression on the implementation from the authors as they don't have a project using this recently.
+Please consider donating a possible fix once you write one._

 Tailseeker is the official pipeline for TAIL-seq, which measures poly(A) tail lengths and 3′-end modifications with Illumina SBS sequencers.